Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ###Initiate the KIDOZ SDK
+When initiating the SDK, please make sure to use your publisherID and securityToken, which can be retriview from your account on [developers portal](http://www.kidoz.net).

  - 	Inside your main activity onCreate add the following line:
 ```java
 @Override protected void onCreate(Bundle savedInstanceState)